SYZ mirror symmetry for del Pezzo surfaces and affine structures: Torelli theorem of log Calabi--Yau surfaces

 Within each deformation family, there is a distinguished rational elliptic surface whose period point is trivial by the Torelli theorem.
 The rational elliptic surface in each deformation with trivial periods can be characterized as follows.
 Let \((\check{Y},\check{D})\) be a rational elliptic surface with trivial period point.
 Let \((\check{Y},\check{D})\leftarrow (\check{Z},\check{F})\rightarrow (\check{Y}_{\mathrm{tor}},\check{D}_{\mathrm{tor}})\) be a toric model of \((\check{Y},\check{D})\).
 Notice that \((\check{Z},\check{F})\) and \((\check{Y},\check{D})\) have the same period point under the identification \(\mathrm{Hom}([\check{D}]^{\perp},\mathbb{C}^{\ast})\cong \mathrm{Hom}([\check{F}]^{\perp},\mathbb{C}^{\ast})\).
 Then \((\check{Y},\check{D})\) has trivial period point if and only if \((\check{Z},\check{F})\) does.
 Let \(\check{D}_{\mathrm{tor},1},\ldots,\check{D}_{\mathrm{tor},p}\) be the irreducible components of \(\check{D}_{\mathrm{tor}}\). \((\check{Z},\check{F})\) has trivial period point if and only if \((\check{Z},\check{F})\) is obtained by blowing up the points \(-1\in\mathbb{C}^{\ast} = \check{D}_{\mathrm{tor},i}\setminus \bigcup_{j\ne i}\check{D}_{\mathrm{tor},j}\) in the toric coordinates on \((\check{Y}_{\mathrm{tor}},\check{D}_{\mathrm{tor}})\) (cf.~\cite{2015-Gross-Hacking-Keel-moduli-of-surfaces-with-an-anti-canonical-cycle}).

 This distinguished complex structure plays an essential role in the context of mirror symmetry.
-Hacking--Keating proved that this is the correct mirror complex structure when the corresponding Landau--Ginzburg potential is equipped with the exact symplectic structure \cite{2020-Hacking-Keating-homological-mirror-symmetry-for-log-calabi-yau-surfaces}.
+Hacking--Keating proved the homological mirror symmetry: let $\check{X}\rightarrow \mathbb{C}$ be the Landau-Ginzburg mirror of the Looijenga pair $(Y,D)$.
+When $\check{X}$ is equipped with the exact symplectic form and $(Y,D)$ has the distinguished complex structure, then the wrapped Fukaya category of $\check{X}$ is isomorphic to the derived category of coherent sheaves on $X$ \cite{2020-Hacking-Keating-homological-mirror-symmetry-for-log-calabi-yau-surfaces}.
 Collins--Jacob--Lin also proved SYZ mirror symmetry between del Pezzo surfaces and rational elliptic surfaces with such distinguished complex structures.
 Here in this paper, we will explain how such distinguished complex structures arise naturally from the large complex structure limit.

 Recall that rational elliptic surface $\check{Y}$ is extremal if its Modell--Weil group is finite.
 All the extremal rational elliptic surfaces are classified (see \cite{1989-Miranda-the-basic-theory-of-elliptic-surfaces}*{p.77}).